 The information may change to account for futake ture decisions taken by the School as the situation evolves.

-Otherwise, students can come to campus for the following services:
+Students can also come to campus without reservation for the following services:

 - IT helpdesk services (for hardware or software problems)